dzharii/awesome-typescript/README.md

 * [computed-types](https://github.com/neuledge/computed-types) - 🦩 Joi like validations for TypeScript
 * [json-schema-to-ts](https://github.com/thomasaribart/json-schema-to-ts) - Dynamic type inference from JSON schemas
 * [Yunomix](https://github.com/LancerComet/MyWebLibs/tree/master/Yunomix) - A form validation toolkit which is designed in AOP form.
+* [typia](https://github.com/samchon/typia) - Superfast runtime validator 15,000x faster than `class-validator`.
+Also, supports faster JSON and Protocol Buffer functions even type safe.
+Those features can be performed by only one line.

 ## Built with TypeScript
 ### Mobile